NTI-Gymnasieingenjor/Cafeteria-skylt/README.md

 ### src

-    To add a new image save it in .png format and put it in the images folder, then change the src in the code to your new image: src="images/yourImage.png"
+    To add a new image save it as .png format and put it in the images folder, then change the src in the code to your new image: src="images/yourImage.png"

 ***